OpenLiberty/cloud-hosted-guides/restful-services-interfaces/README.md

 `cd guide-microprofile-rest-client`

-The start directory contains the starting project that you will build upon.
+The **start** directory contains the starting project that you will build upon.

-The finish directory contains the finished project that you will build.
+The **finish** directory contains the finished project that you will build.

 ### Try what you’ll build

 The **finish** directory in the root of this guide contains the finished application.
 Give it a try before you proceed.

+`cd finish`

 To try out the application, first go to the **finish** directory and run the following Maven goal to build the application and deploy it to Open Liberty: